Castles and Countryside

 a performance edition:

-The French composer Darius Milhaud arranged score commissioned by the Juilliard Opera Theater and published by E. B. Marks in 1951.
-The 1951 vocal score is still available online from amazon and other sellers.
-Milhaud’s instrumental arrangement is for voices, flute, clarinet, saxophone, violin, and cello.
-Since 2019 the instrumental music (and grand right arrangements) are available from:
+Darius Milhaud’s arranged score commissioned by the Juilliard Opera Theater was published by E. B. Marks in 1951.
+Vocal score is still available online from amazon and other sellers.
+Instrumental performance arrangement for voices, flute, clarinet, saxophone, violin, and cello, available for rental from:

 https://www.youtube.com/watch?v=S7z-h-jQrJI Audio only recording of American premiere of the Play of Robin and Marion, as arranged by French composer Darius Milhaud, with English translation by Roger Maren.
 Performed in 1952 by the Juilliard Opera Theater.